 If you have ever had to use a bathroom that has poor ventilation, you know exactly how unpleasant the experience can be.
 Lack of ventilation, the peculiar odors would linger and remain for longer.
 If you don’t have instant ventilation after using the toilet, your bathroom would explode like a stink bomb when you open the door again.
 And then you will know how important the exhaust fans in the bathroom would be.
 It can greatly improve the air quality in the bathroom.

 Another important function of the exhaust fans is to exhaust warm, moist air while taking shower and using the bathtub.
 The moisture is the real enemy to your bathroom.
 Since the Drywall is porous and the paint is breathable, the moisture can easily leak into walls.
 As time passes, the paint and wallpaper would peel.
 Also, a humid bathroom provides the perfect growth environment for molds.
 The excessive humidity would encourage the growth of molds and mildew, which in themselves would be harmful to your health.
 What’s more, the molds and mildew would also do harm to your bathroom equipment.
-An extractor fan is a great line of defence against this.
+An extractor fan is a great line of defense against this.
 Therefore, good ventilation settings are necessary in order to have a safe and healthy bathroom.

 Cost Of Bathroom Exhaust Fan Installation

-According to some researches, the average bathroom fan installation cost is between $240 and $543.
+According to some research, the average bathroom fan installation cost is between $240 and $543.
 But how much you can expect to pay depends on whether you’re upgrading an existing fan or if you need to install roof vents, run new wires and fit humidity sensors.
 Generally, the fan itself can cost as little as $15.
 But if you choose a feature-rich one, it would definitely cost up to $300 or more.

 Also, choosing to install it yourself or hire someone to install it will cost you different amounts of money.
 If you have the budget to hire an electrician for help, here is the base price.
 Hiring an electrician costs $50 to $100 per hour.
 It may cost 2 to 4 hours to install the exhaust fan for the first time.
 If you just need to replace the fan, it would cost less time.
 The cost of an electrician’s installation also depends on other factors, such as the electrician’s experience and the extension of the whole project.